Foregen is the only organization in the world dedicated to regenerating the foreskin and offering a solution to circumcised men.

 We will produce a viable public procedure that can be marketed.

 Foregen's research is available for academics, professionals, supporters, and the general public to view.

-It is customary to experiment with animal tissue before any drug or procedure is first introduced to human patients.
-For this reason, Foregen decided in our preliminary it was best to perform the standard method of decellularization on bovine foreskins to prove that it is possible to decellularize a tissue that is both thin and elastic like the human foreskin.
-This served as a proof of concept in order to pave the way for future research.
+It is customary to experiment with animal tissue before any drug or procedure is first introduced for human patients.
+For this reason, Foregen decided that it was best that the standard method of decellularization be applied to bovine foreskins to prove that it is possible to decellularized a tissue that is both thin and elastic like the human foreskin.
+This served as a necessary proof of concept in order to pave the way for future research.

 Our research highlighting Phase I, the decellularization of human tissue, has been published in SAGE Journal of Tissue Engineering and is available, open-access, to read here.

-We will use the extracellular matrices obtained via these decellularization methods to conduct animal trials, testing for biocompatibility and ensuring that the foreskin’s properties are maintained.
+We will use extracellular matrices created using the decellularization methods above to conduct animal trials, testing for biocompatibility and ensuring that the foreskin’s properties are maintained.
 Then, we will re-seed the extracellular matrices with the appropriate stem cells to fully regenerate human foreskins.

-Once we have these regenerated human foreskins, and we have confirmed that these human foreskins are identical to their anatomical counterparts, we will publish our results.
-Once we have established a successful method for regenerating human foreskins, we will initiate the process to start human clinical trials.
-For a more detailed rundown of our plans, click here.
+Once we have these regenerated human foreskins, and we have confirmed that they are identical to their anatomical counterparts, we will publish our results.
+Once we have established a successful method for regeneration of human foreskins, we will initiate the process to start human clinical trials.
+For a more detailed rundown of our plans, see the roadmap laid out below.

 The aim of Foregen's research is to regenerate the foreskin via tissue engineering techniques, and thereby restore its biological functions and benefits.

 Below is a roadmap detailing our progress to date.